solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 Duration: 20 minutes

-In this Challenge, you will create an Azure Data Factory pipeline to copy data (.CSV files) from an on-premises server (your machine) to Azure Blob Storage.
+In this Challenge, you will create an Azure Data Factory pipeline to copy data (.CSV files) from an on-premises server (your VM) to Azure Blob Storage.
 The goal of the Challenge is to demonstrate data movement from an on-premises location to Azure Storage (via the Integration Runtime).

+Create a data pipeline that copies the data from the flights and weather csv dataset to ADLS Gen2 storage. you will want to merge the csv files into a parquest

 ### Challenge 4 Tasks to complete

--  Copy Flight Delay Data from parquet file to ADLS gen2 storage
--  Copy Airport code data from On-premises SQL server to ADLS gen2 storage
   -  Copy Flights and weather data from On-premises Server to ADLS gen2 Storage

 ### Challenge 4 Success criteria

--   The flight Delay data exists in ADLS Gen2 as a parquet file
--   The airport code data exists in ADLS Gen2 Storage as a parquet file
+- an adf pipeline is cresated that moves the flight and weather data from  **C:\Data** to adls Gen2 storage in the conatiner: **sparkcontainer**

 ### Challenge 4 Hints, Tips, and Resources